mariapevn/lists_of_publications/conference_proceedings.md

 ## Presentations at the conferences

-1. "Current problems of remote sensing the Earth from space", Institute of Space Research of the Russian Academy of Sciences, Moscow, 2011-2023.
+1. Current problems of remote sensing the Earth from space, Institute of Space Research of the Russian Academy of Sciences, Moscow, 2011-2023.
-2. IEEE IGARSS conference, 2014, 2016, 2021, 2023.
+2. IEEE IGARSS conference, 2014, 2016, 2021, 2023, 2024, 2025.
 3. The 40th COSPAR Scientific Assembly, 2014, Moscow.
 4. PORSEC conference, 2012, 2023.
 5. URSI AT-RASC conference, 2020, 2023.